Western Marine Shipyard: Health and safety

-In its early days, the yard faced many difficulties in promoting and maintaining safety standards.
-During the period, around 2011, there were 1000 injuries a month; injuries including electrical shock, eye injuries, hearing damage, etc. In conjunction with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) Western Marine set itself to analyze the risks and hazards their workers faced.
-This was the first partnership of this kind in Bangladesh, using private sector infrastructure for the provision of public health services.
+In conjunction with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) Western Marine set itself to analyze the risks and hazards their workers faced.
 Through this, strict reporting procedures were established, and training was provided for managers and workers; including annual firefighting training.
-Today, with the addition of new services and procedures, Western Marine has seen a 99% reduction in accidents.
-Because of this, they were given the OHSAS 18001 certificate from Bureau Veritas.
+Western Marine has seen a 99% reduction in accidents for the addition of new services and procedures.

 The shipyard contains a PHCC (Primary Health Care Center), which was created in coordination with the GIZ and the Bangladesh Ministry of Health and Family Welfare.
-In this free of charge facility, shipyard workers are given tests for their hearing, their lungs, and total physical checkups.
-This facility is always available for use, and workers can receive aid and treatment whenever, and as fast as necessary.
-The government Health Ministry provides a nurse in addition to the doctor and paramedics that are provided by the shipyard.
+In this free-of-charge facility, shipyard workers are given tests for their hearing, lungs, and total physical checkups.
+This facility was available for use, and workers received aid and treatment.
+The government Health Ministry provided a nurse in addition to the doctor and paramedics that are provided by the shipyard.
 This facility is also accessible to the local community, where more than 30,000 people, including many of the workers and their families, live.

-Importantly, the workers and other personnel are given precautionary equipment when on the yard grounds.
-This equipment includes: